Loading...

 • Engage appropriately in conversations with adults and peers

-• Communicate expressively and receptively in a classroom-type setting
+• Communicate expressively and receptively in a classroom-type setting (all forms of communication are encouraged-verbal, ASL, AAC, etc.)

 • Behave appropriately in community settings